0xPolygon/polygon-docs/docs/zkEVM/architecture/zkprover/main-state-machine/index.md

 ## State trie

 The state of a Blockchain is typically recorded in the form of a Merkle Tree.
-Both the EVM and the Polygon zkEVM store their states in their respective especially modified Merkle Trees.
+Both the EVM and the Polygon zkEVM store their states in their respective especially modified Merkle trees.

 ### EVM state trie

-An Ethereum state is stored in the form of a **Modified Patricia Merkle Tree**.
+An Ethereum state is stored in the form of a modified _Merkle Patricia Trie_.

 At each level, a branch node is an array of $17$ items composed of $1$ node value and $16$ child-nodes.